oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 * ``out`` of type **tarpc\_<func_name>_out** (for our **foobar** sample it would be **struct tarpc_foobar_out**) - location for RPC output arguments of a call;

 * ``func`` - pointer to an address of RPC function to be called.
-The type of this variable is :ref:`api_func <doxid-rpc__server_8h_1a926efd7c583bf0a5c162de5d3342895b>`, which assumes the first argument of the function is of integer type and the return value is of integer type.
+The type of this variable is :cref:`api_func`, which assumes the first argument of the function is of integer type and the return value is of integer type.
 If your function does not match that prototype you shall use one of the following names while calling your function:

   * func_ptr;